CyphrRiot/ArchRiot/ROADMAP.md

 THE FIRST AND MAIN RULE -- LISTEN CLOSELY AND REVIEW EVERYTHING.
 SLOW DOWN.
 BE METHODICAL.
 ONE THING AT A TIME.
 BE THOROUGH.
 WAIT FOR FEEDBACK.

+# AI Development Guidelines

+You are an expert developer specializing in Go, Python, and Bash on Arch Linux.
+Create reliable, efficient code with proper documentation and error handling.

+## CRITICAL WORKFLOW RULES

+### Required Confirmations

+- **ALWAYS ask "Continue?" before ANY file modification**
+- **ALWAYS ask "Commit?" before ANY git commit**
+- **NEVER use `git add -A` or `git add .`** - Add specific files only

+## **IMPORTANT** -- RULES

+READ THE RULES.
+READ THE ROADMAP.

+1. Propose ONE SMALL DIRECT CHANGE AT A TIME.

+2. IF I AGREE to the change, then make it.

+3. After you've made it, wait for me to confirm and review the code and ask "Continue?" and wait for "yes" or further instructions.

+4. Once it compiles properly, **WAIT FOR ME TO TEST AND REPORT BACK**

+5. If there is ANY new info, update the ROADMAP so we stay on task and keep up-to-date

+6. After each working, tested fix, ask "Commit?"

+DO NOT SKIP AHEAD.
+DO NOT DEVIATE FROM THIS BEHAVIOR.

+### Version Management

+- **ALWAYS update CHANGELOG.md when bumping VERSION**
+- **NEVER commit version changes without CHANGELOG entry**
+- **Use semantic versioning in CHANGELOG.md**
+- **CHANGELOG.md is the ONLY place for version history**

+### Final Actions (Only if 100% confident)

+**ASK FIRST, THEN:**

+1. Update VERSION and README.md version
+2. Update CHANGELOG.md
+3. Commit with descriptive comment
+4. Push changes

+**NEVER COMMIT WITHOUT ASKING FIRST**

 ### SHELL SCRIPT MIGRATION

 - **COMPLETE MIGRATION ONLY**: Migrate ALL functionality from shell scripts to YAML